An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip

 \end{remark}

 \begin{remark} As already mentioned in Remark \ref{comp_lin} it is the nonlinear term $k_1(u(L))$, representing the spring in the model, that prevents the nonlinear operator $\ma$ from being dissipative.
 As a consequence the semigroup $S$ is not contractive and therefore it is not possible to extend the precompactness of the classical trajectories to the trajectories of the mild solutions using a density argument (for this see the proof of Theorem 3.65 in \cite{lgm}).
-From the physical point of view one might expect that (at least for $J\notin\mathscr J$) also the mild solutions tend to zero, which is motivated by the observation that the total energy is dissipated whenever a trajectory does not lie in $\Omega=\{0\}$, i.e.~for almost all times the system looses energy due to friction.
-However, from the mathematical point of view it is not clear that the trajectory converges at all as $t\to\infty$.
-This is due to the missing information if the trajectory is precompact for a non-classical solution. \end{remark}
+From a physical point of view one might expect that (for $J\notin\mathscr J$) also the mild solutions tend to zero, which is motivated by the observation that the total energy is dissipated whenever a trajectory does not lie in $\Omega=\{0\}$, i.e.~for almost all times the system looses energy due to friction.
+However, from a mathematical point of view we have no information if the trajectory is precompact for a non-classical solution.
+Hence, it is not clear whether the trajectory converges at all as $t\to\infty$. \end{remark}

 {\Alph{section}.\arabic{theorem}}